fluffycowfluffy/PROJECT-PENNEY/README.md

 ### Automation & Workflows
 ### Spring 2025
 ---
 Project Penney generates 100,000 decks per file and calculates the win/loss probability for player 1 versus player 2 based on all combinations of card sequences.
 This data is used to create two heatmaps: a win probability heatmap and a loss probability heatmap.
 The code runs for ~10 minutes for 1 million decks on my local device.
-However, I have noticed longer runtimes after being cloned to other new devices.
+However, I have noticed longer runtimes after being cloned to other devices.
 I would like to be able to optimize my code to run much faster for this large number of decks.
 Every 100,000 deck NumPy file is ~ 40 MB.
-An initial 100,000 decks with random seed 15 have been uploaded to the `deck_storage` folder.
+An initial 100,000 decks with random seed 42 have been uploaded to the `deck_storage` folder.
 I think some areas to target could reducing use of for loops, as well as perhaps finding a more optimal way to store these large amounts of data.
 ---
 Quick Start
 ---